-- This chapter provides policy, responsibilities, methods and procedures to formally establish and communicate, consistent with the requirements of this TO and OSS&E baselines, a systematic method to define, manage, investigate and resolve reported deficiencies. - This chapter applies to all USAF systems, to include Joint systems, subsystems, and end items; DRI&R processes shall be established not later than system Critical Design Review (CDR) (or determination of design if no CDR); and will continue throughout the system life cycle. - This chapter, in conjunction with Chapter 7 also applies to the resolution of deficiencies reported by participants of the Technical Coordination Program (TCP) and the International Engine Management Program (IEMP) governed by AFMAN 16-101, Letter of Offer and Acceptance (LOA), and/or individual FMS case provisions such as TCP/IEMP agreements, and Multi-National Configuration Management Plan agreements.
+- This chapter provides policy, responsibilities, and procedures to formally establish and communicate, a systematic method to define, manage, investigate and resolve reported deficiencies. - T&E DRs are governed by DODI5000.89\DAFI99-103.
+Refer to Chapter 5 for guidance. - This chapter applies to all USAF systems, to include Joint systems, subsystems, and end items; DRI&R processes shall be established not later than system Critical Design Review (CDR), or if no CDR, not later than determination of design, or if following a Software Acquisition Pathway (SWP), not later than the transition from the planning phase to the execution phase and will continue throughout the system life cycle. - This chapter, in conjunction with Chapter 7 also applies to the resolution of deficiencies reported by participants of the Technical Coordination Program (TCP) and the International Engine Management Program (IEMP) governed by AFMAN 16-101, Letter of Offer and Acceptance (LOA), and/or individual FMS case provisions such as TCP/IEMP agreements, and Multi-National Configuration Management Plan agreements.